sondregronas/pilab-ansible/README.md

  - `ansible -m shell -a 'sudo cp .ssh/authorized_keys /root/.ssh/authorized_keys' -u pi all`

 ### The goal
 The goal is simply to save time when setting up / resetting pi's in a classroom environment.
-The main thing to figure out still is evenly distributing user accounts (for the students) on all the hosts in the inventory.